Lithium Junior Miner News For The Month Of November 2020

 - E3 Metals increases the performance of its direct lithium extraction technology and a positive PFS for its Clearwater Lithium Project.

-PS: If you are a company covered in this monthly news you can help support the service by joining Trend Investing here.
+PS: If you are a company covered in this monthly news, you can help support the service by joining Trend Investing here.

 Trend Investing